-This always happens, I am not even finished with the school year and I am already thinking about next year.
+This always happens, I am not even finished with the school year and I am already thinking about getting ahead for next year.
 Do you do that?
 I always try to do a few things to get prepped and/or planned to make my life a little less hectic come August.

 Reflect on the Year

 I always try to think back through my year and ask myself, “What went well and what would I change?”
 I know each group of kids is different and can change the dynamics of a class, but I still try to think about this.
 Here are some of my major questions,